-Epic Games brought a high-profile lawsuit against Apple over the way it runs the App Store and doesn’t allow things like app stores within apps or alternate ways to take payment for digital goods which means developers paying 15 or 30 percent commission to Apple, reports 9To5Mac.
+Epic Games brought a high-profile lawsuit against Apple over how it runs the App Store and doesn’t allow app stores within apps or alternate ways to take payment for digital goods, which means developers paying 15 or 30 percent commission to Apple, reports 9To5Mac.

 However, Apple fought that claim by saying that Epic’s hit game Fortnite only made up 10 percent of total revenue.